Densetsu no Starfy 3

-is a platforming video game developed by Tose and published by Nintendo for the Game Boy Advance only in Japan on August 5, 2004.
-It is the third game in The Legendary Starfy series, as well as the third and last title of the series developed and released for the Game Boy Advance.
-Later, its sequel, Densetsu no Starfy 4, was developed for the Nintendo DS.
-It received its first official re-release on the Nintendo Classics service on July 12, 2024, in all regions for the first time along with the other GBA entries.
+is a platform video game developed by Tose and published by Nintendo for the Game Boy Advance in Japan on August 5, 2004.
+It is the third game in The Legendary Starfy series.
+Its sequel, Densetsu no Starfy 4, was developed for the Nintendo DS.
+It received its re-release on the Nintendo Classics service on July 12, 2024, in all regions for the first time along with the other GBA entries, albeit not translated from Japanese.

 Plot

-In the beginning, a short time after Densetsu no Starfy 2s storyline, everything is calm, and everyone, including the protagonist Stafy, known as Starfy in Western regions, is happy again, until another severe thunderstorm comes and shakes Pufftop Palace.
-This time, it is more severe than the ones in the past.
+In the beginning, a short time after Densetsu no Starfy 2s storyline, everything is calm, and everyone, including the protagonist Starfy is happy again, until a thunderstorm comes and shakes Pufftop Palace.
 A lightning bolt strikes the Magic Jar and destroys it, and the antagonist of the previous titles, Ogura, is freed once again.
-He later flies away from Pufftop Palace, leaving everyone else wondering what he was leaving for.
+He flies away from Pufftop Palace, leaving everyone else wondering what he was leaving for.
 Starfy's father tells Starfy and Moe that it falls to them to stop Ogura for a third time.
 Moe becomes angry and refused, because he is bored of doing the same things they did in the past.
 Later, Starfy's sister, Starly, jumps and bounces on Moe, and introduces herself to him.
 She later pushes him and her brother off the edge of Pufftop Palace and jumps down with them to pursue Ogura.